Breastfeeding your baby – the first week

 How often to feed?

-Associate Professor Laws says as long as you continue to feed your baby whenever they are hungry and for as long as they want to feed, your milk supply will build.
+Associate Professor Laws says as long as mums continue to feed the baby whenever they are hungry and for as long as they want to feed, milk supply will build.
 For most newborn babies this is likely to be 8-12 times over a 24-hour period.
-Milk supply works on a ‘supply and demand’ principle- the more you feed the more milk you will make.
+Milk supply works on a ‘supply and demand’ principle- the more mum feeds the more milk she will make.
 So avoid feeding by the clock, giving formula, water, dummies or bottles instead of breastfeeding.

 “Every baby is different and the length of time they feed for can change,” she says.
-“If you let your baby judge when he or she has had enough, your milk supply will adjust and they will usually get faster at feeding as they get bigger,” she says.
+“If you let the baby judge when he or she has had enough, milk supply will adjust and they will usually get faster at feeding as they get bigger,” she says.

 “Remember that the amount of milk expressed is not an accurate reflection of how much breast milk can be produced.
 Baby is much more efficient at removing milk from breast than breast pumps,” Associate Professor Laws says.